quinnlas/city-learner/OSM.md

 ## Nominatim

 This is a search service that returns different useful information about the search matches.
 The main parts we want are the display_name, osm_type, and osm_id.

+## Overpass API

+This is a service used primarily for complex read-only querying.
+The main OSM API is optimized for editing.
+Since this project is read-only and makes complex queries filtering for area, street type, etc, we need to use the Overpass API.

+There are many layers to the Overpass API, but the basic idea is that you submit a query written in "Overpass QL" and get a result back.
+Overpass QL is documented here: https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL

+One important note is that there is a difference between the `out:` setting and the `out` statement in Overpass QL. `out:` controls the format of the data (this project always uses JSON) and `out` controls which data about each OSM element is provided.